 The L.A.
 Times has an online archive where they charge $3 a story, and I'd have been happy to pay it, but none of my searches returned the story, or if they did, the search results didn't indicate so.

 I searched “72 Market Street”, “Seventy-Two Market Street”, “72 Market”, “Seventy-Two Market”, “Kick-Ass Chili”, “Kick Ass Chili” and numerous combos of all of the above but no luck.

-I even tried the advanced search option, limited my search to the Food Section, and selected “recipes” as article type and no results.
+I even tried the advanced search option, limited my search to the Food Section, and selected “recipes” as the article type, and no results.

-Then I tried many of the same combos in Factiva, and when I queried “72 Market and chili recipe” I got a search result that read like this:
+Then I searched many of the same combos in Factiva, and when I queried “72 Market and chili recipe” I got a search result that read like this: